dm4ml/gears/docs/primitives.md

 Your control flow will live within a `Gear` object.
 To create a gear, you must subclass `Gear` and implement the following methods:

-- `template`: A method that returns a jinja-formatted prompt template, using attributes from a context object.
+- `prompt`: A method that returns a jinja-formatted prompt prompt, using attributes from a context object.
 - `transform`: A method that transforms the response from the LLM and initial context into a new context object.
 - `switch`: A method that returns the next `Gear` to run, or `None` if the workflow should end.